maurya-shivam/document-qna-rag/README.md

-# UPS Document Q&A with Gemini and Qdrant
+# Document Q&A with Gemini and Qdrant

 This project implements a simple Retrieval-Augmented Generation (RAG) pipeline using Python, LangChain, Gemini (as the LLM), and Qdrant (as the vector database).
 It includes a Streamlit UI for interactive questioning.